Campus Police & Security

 - Do not meet strangers alone.
 Tell someone who you are meeting, where you are going and when.

 - Mark personal belongings.
 Do not leave your keys, purse or backpack unattended.

 - Use well-lit walkways.
 Avoid shortcuts through isolated areas.

 - Note the location of emergency stanchions on main campus next to the Field House, Administration Building, and Maintenance Building.
 They project a blue light and have an intercom to call for help.

 - Program the BC3 Campus Police phone number into your mobile phone: 724-991-1020.
-There are emergency phones located in classrooms and hallways.
-In the case of an emergency, pick up the phone and push the red emergency button.
+There are phones located in classrooms and hallways.
+In the case of an emergency, pick up and dial 911.

 If you wish to report crime online use BC3 Police Department's Report a Crime or an Incident Form.

 View BC3's Safety and Security on Campus report - Crime Statistics